INSTRUCTIONS FOR AUTHORS

 - Zendehdel, M., Ebrahimi-Yeganeh, A., HassanpourS, Koohi MK.
 (2019).
 Interaction of the dopaminergic and Nociceptin/Orphanin FQ on central feed intake regulation in chicken.
 British Poultry Science, 60(3), 317-322. https://doi.org/10.1080/00071668.2019.1596225.
 PMID: 30892928.

 - Petrie, A., Waston, P. (1999).
 Statistic for Veterinary and Animal Sciences.
 Blackwell Sciences Ltd. London, UK.

 - Bergston, C. (1997) Infectious diseases of the digits.
 In: Lameness in Cattle.
 Greenough, P.R., Weaver, A.D.(eds.).
 (3rd ed.)
 WB.
 Saunders Company.
 Philadelphia, USA. p.
 89-99.

 2.4.
-The P-value must be the same and ordered as a capital Italic letter to indicated in the whole text. (eg., P≤ 0.05)
+The P-value must be the same and ordered as a capital Italic letter in the whole text. (eg., P≤ 0.05)

 3.1.
 Tables should be drawn on separate sheets and numbered consecutively.
 Tabulate only essential data or data needed to illustrate or prove a point.

 3.2.
 Every table should have an explanatory title and sufficient experimental details, usually in a paragraph immediately following the title, to be intelligible without reference to the text (unless the procedure is given in the Methods section or under another table or figure).

 3.3.
 The Journal will not publish the same data in two forms, such as a table and a figure.